Phantom settlement

 Phantom settlements, or paper towns, are settlements that appear on maps but do not actually exist.
 They are either accidents or copyright traps.
-Notable examples include Argleton, Lancashire, UK and Beatosu and Goblu, US.
+Notable examples in the English-speaking world include Argleton, Lancashire in England, and Beatosu and Goblu, Ohio in the United States.

+Phantom settlements often result from copyright traps, also known as mountweazels, which is when a false entry is placed in literature to catch illegal copiers.
 Agloe, New York, was invented on a 1930s map as a copyright trap.
 In 1950, a general store was built there and named Agloe General Store, as that was the name seen on the map.
 Thus, the phantom settlement became a real one.

 There are also misnamed settlements, such as the villages of Mawdesky and Dummy 1325 in Lancashire on Google Maps.

-There is a humorous conspiracy theory that the German city of Bielefeld is a phantom settlement, despite the fact that it has a population of over 300,000.
+There is a satirical conspiracy theory that the German city of Bielefeld is a phantom settlement, despite its population of over 300,000.
+Another example is Leiria, Portugal, (pop.
+128,640), which even gave rise to a song "Leiria não existe".

-Paper towns can also be abandoned settlement construction sites that are no longer being built because of the owner's shortage of money.

-Phantom settlements often result from copyright traps, also known as mountweazels, which is when a false entry is placed in literature to catch illegal copiers.